IPLIVECO/api_xtream_codes_api/README.md

+ ## How to:

- ## Download api.php and upload to your web hosting, amend URL at top of api.php for your server
+ Instructions: Download api.php and upload to your web hosting, amend URL at top of api.php for your server

  * The methods are accessed via GET or POST by sending some parameters.